19hours/sg-statutes/Acts/Penal Code.md

 ### Grievous hurt caused while committing lurking house-trespass or house-breaking

 459\.
-Whoever, while committing lurking house-trespass or house- breaking, causes grievous hurt to any person, or attempts to cause death or grievous hurt to any person, shall be punished with imprisonment for a term of not less than 3 years and not more than 20 years and with caning.
+Whoever, while committing lurking house-trespass or house-breaking, causes grievous hurt to any person, or attempts to cause death or grievous hurt to any person, shall be punished with imprisonment for a term of not less than 3 years and not more than 20 years and with caning.

 [23/84]